-If you are resigning or no longer qualified as a notary then you may complete the Change in Status Resignation Form (PDF) to mail into our office.
+If you are resigning or are no longer qualified as a notary, then you may complete the Change in Status Resignation Form on our Online Notary Portal.

 On May 18, 2021, Governor Henry McMaster signed the South Carolina Electronic Notary Public Act into law.
 The Act allows a notary public to register as an electronic notary and sets forth the requirements for electronic notaries public and electronic notarial acts.
 Online registration as an electronic notary public is now open to commissioned notaries.

 Applications for registration as an electronic notary public are now available through the Online Notary Portal.

 The Secretary of State’s electronic notary public portal will allow notaries to complete the registration process and receive the electronic notary certificate online.
 The online application provides a seamless process for the applicant.
 The portal allows a commissioned notary public to watch an educational video, and complete online testing.
 After the successful completion of the electronic notary test, the notary public will then select the approved vendor that will provide the technology to perform an electronic notarization.
 The final step will allow the notary to receive and print their electronic notarial certificate.